ggirelli/SpectraScope/README.md

 # SpectraScope
 Interactive interface to visualize spectra and filter sets for any microscope.
 Easily customizable.

-The idea behind of **SpectraScope** is to provide users with an *easy-to-use* web-interface, that can be directly downloaded and run locally, where to visualize fluorophores and microscope filter sets of interest.
-This can be invaluable when setting up new optical configurations or designing new experiments.
+The idea behind **SpectraScope** is to provide users with an *easy-to-use* web-interface (that can be directly downloaded and run locally) where to visualize fluorophores and microscope filter sets of interest.
+This can be invaluable when setting up new optical configurations or designing new microscopy-based experiments.

 **Notice!** This interface has been developed for GoogleChrome (v74) and FireFox (v66).
 Thus, it may not be fully compatible with other browsers (e.g., Safari, IExplorer,...).

 Live demo
 ---
-A live demo of **SpectraScope**, click on the screenshot below to access the demo.
+A live demo of **SpectraScope**, click on the screenshot below to access it.
 [![demo-screenshot](data/screenshot.png)](https://ggirelli.github.io/SpectraScope/app.html)

 Features